 Fixed teeth with zygomatic implants in extreme cases of lack of bone.

 This process had a small variation and that is that the surgeries with 4 zygomatic implants, known as ALL-ON-4TM QUAD ZYGOMAS, were performed in an external clinic/hospital, always under general anesthesia.
 We were the only clinic that had given her a solution to her problem, and her desperation made her accept as she went along.
 It was clear to her that she wanted fixed teeth, and as she felt confident and safe enough, she was encouraged to have the surgery.
 We took a blood test for her for the preoperative general anesthesia, as well as all the necessary tests for the intervention.
 We made an appointment with the patient a week before to take models and make the provisional screw-retained prosthesis that we would place on the afternoon of the surgery.
-We spoke with the clinic, in this case the Paloma, and arranged a date according to the availability of the clinic, the doctor and the anesthesiologist.
+Not only that, but we spoke with the clinic, in this case, the Paloma, and arranged a date according to the availability of the clinic, the doctor, and the anesthesiologist.

 The surgery was a success.
-The zygomatic implants, longer than normal (between 35mm-52mm) were anchored as planned in the malar bone.
+The zygomatic implants, longer than normal (between 35 mm-52 mm) were anchored as planned in the molar bone.
 We took measurements to adapt the provisional prosthesis to the definitive position of the zygomatic implants, and that same evening, at around 18.00h, we placed the screwed fixed teeth that she had always wanted.
 The patient went home obviously delighted.
-She had avoided to face the unpleasant situation of having to endure a removable set of teeth, which she did not even want to imagine having to take out to clean and see herself without teeth in her daily life.
+She had avoided facing the unpleasant situation of having to endure a removable set of teeth, which she did not even want to imagine having to take out to clean and see herself without teeth in her daily life.